he-yang/Excel-to-JSON/source/getstarted.md

     *  Copy and Paste your Excel data in the text area
     *  You can copy and paste your Excel data from Excel, Google Sheets, or any other Excel-compatible software, data are seperated by Tab
     *  You can also copy and paste comma seperated CSV data
-* `Side-load Excel to JSON in Excel`: Select your data directly from Excel worksheet using your mouse.
+* `Side-load Excel to JSON in Excel`:
+    * Select your data directly from Excel worksheet using your mouse.
+    * Or, let Excel to JSON to convert all visible sheets from Excel.
+[Pro Feature]
+    * Or, let Excel to JSON to convert all sheets from Excel.
+[Pro Feature]

 ### Output JSON export